 What causes stress at work and what can you do to manage your stressors?

-The words pressure and stress are often used interchangeably however, they are two very different things.
+The words pressure and stress are often used interchangeably but they are two very different things.

-Just like a solid object, we can stand a certain amount of pressure without being unduly impacted.
-Often the object may respond to the pressure but, once the force is removed, it returns to its original shape/state.
+Just like an object, we can stand a certain amount of pressure without being unduly impacted.
+The object may respond to the pressure but, once the force is removed, it returns to its original shape/state.
 We show a similar resiliency.

 However, if the pressure is stronger than the object it will become impacted (deform) and/or break.
 Likewise, when the pressure is more than we can cope with, we feel what we call in the health arena stress (in physics this is termed strain).

-Whilst pressure helps us focus and motivates us to get something done, no amount of stress is good for us.
+Whilst pressure can help us focus and may motivate us to get something done, no amount of stress is good for us.
 And over the long-term it can negatively impact our mental and physical health.